shandilyaaryan/amazon-clone/README.md

 ## Hey Viewer 👋
-This is my first project.
+This is my first project.</br>
-I have created an amazon clone using only HTML and CSS.
+I have created an amazon clone using only HTML and CSS.</br>
 It's just basic website without any functionalities.